fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 If you have a number of different types of files, say some Python and some javascript/node, you can specify the `filetypes` list in the `configuration` section.
-As noted above, vimsepector will filter the list of configurations based on the filetypes of the current buffer.
+As noted above, vimspector will filter the list of configurations based on the filetypes of the current buffer.
 If the `filetypes` entry is not provided, it's assume to apply to all buffer filetypes.